 - If you have excess waste, please contact customer service at (707) 795-7470 to schedule an extra pick up or bag set out.
 There will be a charge for this service.

 - Drivers are not used to seeing children in the streets during school hours.
 Please warn your children to watch for SCRR trucks, and to completely avoid SCRR collection operations while servicing your home or any home.

 Our customer service representatives will continue to answer inquiries from our customers.
-SCRR in-person payment centers will be closed while sheltering is in place.
+Payment is accepted over the phone and through our online bill pay service.
 Our ability to answer calls will likely be impacted with higher call volumes anticipated.
 We therefore ask the following: